IntelligentQuadruped/Implementation/README.md

 ![Code Structure](/Module_Structure.png)

 ## How to execute
-After setting all parameters in config.py, the behavior can be triggered by executing iq.py.
+All files are found in main.
+After setting all parameters in configs/config.py, the behavior can be triggered by executing iq.py.
 ```
-python iq.py
+sudo python iq.py
 ```
 or if used together with the turning sensor platform
 ```
-python hiq.py
+sudo python hiq.py
 ```

 ## Future Steps